iiasa/message-ix-models/doc/global/source/message_globiom/socio_econ/tech.rst

    Illustration of maximum technology growth starting at a level of 1 in year t=0 for a set of soft diffusion constraints with effective growth rates r as shown in the legend.

--- material to be moved to annex:

-For a period length of one year, the following equation describes the dynamic constraints:

 For more detailed assumptions, see Annex. **[cross-link to correct section]**